Trade-Offs

 Trade-Off Analysis Framework

-Use this framework to structure trade-off analysis for any decision on the CTA exam:
+A framework for structuring trade-off analysis on any decision during the CTA exam:

 Step 1: Identify the Decision